5) The Resurrection

 1. First resurrection: Of the righteous, at the second coming of Christ ()

-2. Second resurrection: Of the wicked, a thousand years later, for final judgment ()
+2. Second resurrection: Of the wicked, a thousand years later ()

 How much time separates the first from the second resurrection?